openstack/skyline-console/docs/en/test/3-2-E2E-table-operation.md

   - Verify that the content of the specified column in the first row meets expectations
   - Parameter `columnIndex`, which specifies the index of the column
   - Parameter `value`, the expected value
-  - Take the instance `test/e2e/integration/pages/compute/image.spec.js` as an example
+  - Take the instance as an example: `test/e2e/integration/pages/compute/image.spec.js`
      1. Search
      2. Stop the instance
      3. Verify that the status of the instance is `Stop`